Kate Scholberg: Research collaborations

 Scholberg is a researcher in the Super-Kamiokande and Tokai-to-Kamioka (T2K) collaborations, the Deep Underground Neutrino Experiment (DUNE), and the COHERENT detector at the Spallation Neutron Source of the Oak Ridge National Laboratory.
 She has also been instrumental in the development and coordination of the SuperNova Early Warning System.

 Recognition

 In 2013 Scholberg was named a Fellow of the American Physical Society (APS), after a nomination by the APS Division of Particles and Fields, "for work with atmospheric and accelerator neutrinos that established the phenomenon of neutrino oscillation, and for leadership in the worldwide effort of the supernova neutrino detection".
 She was elected a member of the U.S. National Academy of Sciences in May 2022.
+In 2023 Scholberg was awarded Fellow of the American Association for the Advancement of Science.